-This article will explain everything Australian fisherman need to know about weather sites including how
+This article will explain everything Australian fisherman need to know about weather including how

-forecasts are made, why some forecasts are better than others and what data sources each weather site
+forecasts are made, why some forecasts are better than others and important weather concepts.

 Along the way we will bust common myths associated with weather and allow Australian fishermen to be